 80-100 Word Objectives Overview:

-The first objective is to improve the previously created drought severity index by changing the scaling of the algorithm to better suit the end user needs.
+The first objective is to improve the previously created drought severity index by changing the scaling of the algorithm to better suit the end-user needs.
 The second objective is to create an interactive system of ternary diagrams for the drought severity index components—precipitation, land surface temperature, and a vegetation index—and research how distinct regions are differently affected by the various factors of a given drought.

 Abstract:

 The importance of monitoring drought is indispensable for countries whose economic viability is strongly tied to agriculture.
 Droughts are a major concern for the country of Uruguay, affecting their agricultural and energy sectors.
 The development of an accurate and reliable remotely sensed drought-monitoring tool that can aid government agencies in disseminating drought information to local stakeholders will be helpful in sustaining these important economic sectors.
-This study built on the Drought Severity Index (DSI) from previous terms by modifying the scaling method within the model as well as adding a ternary diagram showing the values of each of the parameters within the DSI.
+This study is built on the Drought Severity Index (DSI) from previous terms by modifying the scaling method within the model as well as adding a ternary diagram showing the values of each of the parameters within the DSI.
 The DSI itself is based off of methodology from Rhee et al. (2010), which uses the climatological anomalies of NASA’s Moderate Resolution Imaging Spectrometer (MODIS) daytime land surface temperature (LST) data, precipitation data from NOAA’s Climate Prediction Center’s Morphing Technique (CMORPH), and MODIS Normalized Difference Water Index (NDWI) data.
 This modified DSI as well as the parameter ternary diagrams have the potential to aid INIA and the Ministry of Agriculture in informing land managers, insurance providers, and policy makers in drought preparation and mitigation practices.

 Community Concerns: